SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 **Fun Fact :**

- **➡Google has 50-100 data centers, including about 15 large centers, each with more than 100,000 servers.**
+ **➡ Google has 50-100 data centers, including about 15 large centers, each with more than 100,000 servers.**

 ## The Client-Server Relationship